TV-am: Foundation

-Programmes originally ran from 6 am to 9:15 am, with Daybreak, then Good Morning Britain (neither related to the 2010 and 2014 franchises of the same name, respectively) filling weekday mornings.
+Programmes originally ran from 6 am to 9:15 am, with Daybreak, then Good Morning, Britain filling weekday mornings.
 This was followed by a 10-minute interval before the start of the regional ITV franchises at 9:25 am.
-This interval gave British Telecom time to manually switch the broadcast signals from TV-am to each regional ITV franchise while the switching process was converted to allow automatic switching, which was introduced gradually throughout the network.
-From the end of May 1983 the IBA extended TV-am's hours to 9:25 am to allow continuous programming, following which Good Morning Britain was reduced to a two-hour slot from 7 am to 9 am.
+This interval was needed because the process of the switching the broadcast signals from TV-am to each regional company was still manual and this gap gave British Telecom the required time to complete this task.
+Shortly after TV-am's launch, the process was converted to allow automatic switching, which was introduced gradually throughout the network, and from the end of May 1983 the IBA extended TV-am's hours to 9:25 am to allow for continuous programming.
+At this point, Good Morning, Britain was reduced to a two-hour slot from 7 am to 9 am.
 The 9 am to 9:25 am section was relaunched as a female-orientated lifestyle magazine segment titled After Nine.
 Although TV-am was a separate broadcaster occupying the ITV network channel during the morning, from the late 1980s the ITV stations extended their hours to 6 am to provide 24-hour television, handing over to TV-am at 6 am.